-Straightwashed even unto death, few of the multiple notices of the passing last year of the Army Air Corps veteran acknowledged that his L O V E was for men, a fact readily available to any reporter caring to look – and one that should have already been specifically known by those writing about his death for myriad art sites.
+Straightwashed even unto death, few of the multiple notices of the passing in 2018 of the Army Air Corps veteran acknowledged that his L O V E was for men, a fact readily available to any reporter caring to look – and one that should have already been specifically known by those writing about his death for myriad art sites.

 Born Robert Clark in New Castle, Indiana, in 1928, he chose “Robert Indiana” as his “nom de brush” after moving to New York in 1954.

 As explained by Bradford R. Collins in Pop Art, the image had two inspirations.
 One, a 1964 commission by art collector Larry Aldrich who was turning an abandoned Christian Science church into a museum.

 In a letter to Aldrich, he wrote, “The LOVE paintings sprang like a crop from that seed planted at your museum, Larry, and the painting you commissioned, Love is God, which burst into mind when I learned that you were converting an old Christian Science Church in Ridgefield . . . for I, as a child, was raised as a Christian Scientist, and the word LOVE was indelibly imprinted in the mind, for there is that slightly different phrase, ‘God is Love’, on every front wall of every one of Mary Baker Eddy’s houses throughout the world.”